sosy-lab/cpachecker/CONTRIBUTING.md

 - Keep each branch restricted to one specific set of changes, do not mix unrelated changes in a single branch.

+- Consider creating a MR early and use the MR description to explain the goal of the branch.
+  MRs are also useful for ongoing discussions and feedback during the development, not just for final approvals.

 - While a branch exists, keep it close to the main branch, i.e., regularly merge the main branch into your branch.
   This allows you to detect merge conflicts early